smartsheet/smartsheet-java-sdk/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change as an issue in the with the label #enhancement.
+* Suggest your change as an issue with the label #enhancement.
 Make sure that your new feature description outlines why this would be helpful for users, and how difficult a change it would be to make.

 #### **Do you have questions about the source code or using the SDK?**